Avoid ruining UX with poorly integrated ads. Discover...

 Composition in design

-This case underscores the critical role of composition in achieving business objectives and underscores the importance of a strategic, user-centered approach to design.
+This case underscores the critical role of composition and the importance of a strategic approach to design.

 Composition in design

-At RDL, we understand that composition in design is not merely an aesthetic choice, but the foundational framework for exceptional UI/UX.
+We understand that composition in design is the foundational framework for exceptional UI/UX.
+We understand that composition in design is the foundational framework for exceptional UI/UX.

-We are experts in applying the fundamental elements and principles of graphic design to craft intuitive and engaging digital experiences.
+We are experts in applying the fundamental elements and principles of graphic design to craft intuitive UI UX.

-We meticulously leverage elements like line, shape, color, space (especially negative space) and form to create clear visual pathways and establish hierarchies within your digital product.
+We use elements of composition all the time.
+They help us make clear visual pathways and establish hierarchies within your digital product.

 Team Lead